OSGeo/PROJ/docs/source/usage/environmentvars.rst

 .. envvar:: PROJ_DEBUG

     Set the debug level of PROJ.
 The default debug level is zero, which results in no debug output when using PROJ.
-A number from 1-3, whit 3 being the most verbose setting.
+A number from 1-3, with 3 being the most verbose setting.

 .. envvar:: PROJ_NETWORK